thindil/steamsky-site/index.md

 - Do randomly generated missions to gain money and reputation at sky bases.

-    Patrol selected map areas, explore unvisited areas, deliver items to bases, etc. Some missions may require some free cargo space, others may depends on installed ship modules.
+    Patrol selected map areas, explore new areas, deliver items to bases, etc.
+    Some missions may require some free cargo space, others may depends on installed ship modules.

 - Manage your ship's crew: give them orders, hire new ones or dismiss old